-Exchange Programs Eastern University maintains exchange programs with Laidlaw College in New Zealand (for Education majors), Soongsil University in South Korea, Trinity Western University in Vancouver (for Education majors).
+Exchange Programs Eastern University maintains exchange programs with Soongsil University in South Korea, Trinity Western University in Vancouver (for Education majors).

 Go-ED is a cross-cultural program that engages the whole person in the problem of poverty and God's transformational power.
 Sites are currently available in Africa and Thailand.
 Coursework and hands-on practicum placements focus on community development.